Shubham0315/ShellScripting/EnvironmentVariables/README.md

-- Environment variables are dynamic values that affect the behavious of processes running on system.
+- Environment variables are dynamic values that affect the behaviour of processes running on system.
 - They provide a way to pass information from shell to processes when they are created

 **- Command :- echo $EnvVar**